Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    The following are additional requirements imposed to the formatting of CMAF media tracks.

-     1. Media tracks SHALL be formatted using boxes according to section 7 of [[!MPEGCMAF]].
+     1. Media tracks SHALL be formatted using boxes according to Section 7 of [[!MPEGCMAF]].
-        Media track SHOULD not use common encryption, as HTTP over TLS (HTTPS) should provide sufficient transport layer security.
+        Media track SHOULD not use media-level encryption (e.g., common encryption), as HTTP over TLS (HTTPS) should provide sufficient transport layer security.
         However, in case common encryption